Support for our students

 We also offer e-resources which you can access remotely without having to travel to campus.
 If you need any help finding what you need, please contact the Library via the Library Self-Service Portal, email: library.help@keele.ac.uk, or start a Live Chat.

-We also provide laptops that can be loaned for the day or even semester-long if required.
+We also provide laptops that can be loaned for the day or on a four-week loan if required.
 These can be collected from the Library.
 The laptops are loaded with all the software you need to carry out your studies including some accessibility software.

-As a high number of students work at Keele in casual roles, we are pleased to announce that we have agreed to uplift casual hourly rates in line with the voluntary living wage of £10.90 per hour.
-This change will be effective in the March 2023 payroll.
+As a high number of students work at Keele in casual roles, we are pleased to announce that from March 2023 we have agreed to increase our casual hourly rates in line with the voluntary living wage of £10.90 per hour.